Getting to Know Your Neighborhood: Kendall Square

 200 Broadway

 The Garment District’s sister store, Boston Costume, houses one of the largest selections of costumes in the Boston area.
-Whether you’re looking for the perfect Halloween outfit or something for a themed party, you’ll likely find it here.
-It also offers couple and group costumes, as well as costume accessories (think crazy beards, colorful wigs, makeup, funky glasses, hats, masks, and capes).
-Costumes are available to rent and to buy.
+Whether you’re looking for the perfect Halloween outfit or a costume for a themed party, you’ll likely find it here.
+The shop also offers couple and group costumes, as well as accessories (crazy beards, colorful wigs, makeup, funky glasses, hats, masks, and capes).
+Costumes are available to rent or buy.

 Squirrel Brand Park and Community Garden